 Is lane splitting safe?

 Motorcycle rider advocates in Texas cite studies that show that lane splitting contributes to ta significant reduction of rear-end rider fatalities.
 They also say that it can reduce rider fatalities, improve rider safety, and reduce traffic congestion.

 However even where motorcycle lane splitting is legal, motorcyclists are advised not to engage in the practice unless traffic is moving at a practical stand still.
 Read on to see where lane splitting has been legalized, and why.

 There are no statements made about lane splitting in Texas law.
 Lane splitting has not been made legal in Texas.
 But some Texas legislators are talking about changing that.
-Lane splitting bills have been introduced in the Texas Senate in the 2017 session, but it isn’t the first time.
+As recently as 2017, lane splitting bills were introduced in the Texas Senate, but it isn’t the first time.

 Infographic: Motorcycle Lane Splitting